 - 8-10 8-inch flour tortillas

-- shredded sharp cheddar cheese optional or your choice of alternative
+- shredded sharp cheddar cheese vegan alternative or your choice

 - thinly sliced lettuce

-- sour cream optional or your choice of alternative
+- sour cream vegan alternative or your choice

 - Chopped fresh cilantro optional